-I have become increasingly interested in learning about Systems Thinking tools in order to be able to apply a transdisciplinary skill set to my DevOps Engineering Management and Lean IT Service Management practice.
+I have become increasingly interested in learning about Systems Thinking approaches in order to be able to apply a transdisciplinary skill set to my DevOps Engineering Management and Lean IT Service Management practice.

 I have decided to share these insights from my study of the subject as I think they may be useful, especially to the DevOps community.

-Specifically, I want to show how making use of a Systems Thinking tool at my client helped me to better understand a failing application migration project.
+Specifically, I want to show how making use of a Systems Thinking approach at my client helped me to better understand a failing application migration project.

 Something to keep in mind as you read through the post, Systems Thinking encourages holistic feedback thinking rather than linear event based thinking and warns against the traps of dogmatism (the disregard of other perspectives when exploring a problem situation) and reductionism (the tendency to take a silo view on the problem).